Betrayal Trauma and Infidelity Therapy

 Characteristics of Betrayal Trauma

-Betrayal trauma, often experienced as a profound emotional wound, manifests through a variety of psychological effects and physiological symptoms that can deeply affect an individual’s overall well-being, including:
+Betrayal trauma, often experienced as a profound emotional wound, manifests through a variety of psychological effects that specialized betrayal therapy is designed to address and heal that can deeply affect an individual’s overall well-being, including:

 Violation of Trust